michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0024.md

 - v: watch and direct
 - v: keep tabs on; keep an eye on; keep under surveillance
 ### Family
-supervise: supervised, supervises, supervising, supervision, supervisor, supervisory+;supervised: unsupervised;supervision: supervisions;supervisor: supervisors
+- supervise: supervised, supervises, supervising, supervision, supervisor, supervisory+
+- supervised: unsupervised
+- supervision: supervisions
+- supervisor: supervisors
 ### Examples
 - Christian Weiss, who supervises the coin and bank-note collection at the Swiss National Museum, said the Swiss favor cash even when traveling abroad.
 - Opponents of I-122 said the voucher program would be complicated to supervise.